 Teri Hayes (BSc MSc PGeol EurGeol) is a Director and Senior Hydrogeologist with AWN Consulting with over 25 years of experience in water resource management, environmental assessment and environmental licensing.
 Teri is a former President of The International Association of Hydrogeologists (IAH, Irish Group) and is a professional member of the Institute of Geologists of Ireland (IGI) and European Federation of Geologists (EurGeol).
 She has qualified as a competent person for contaminated land assessment as required by the IGI and EPA.
 Her project experience includes contributions to a wide range of complex Environmental Impact Statements, planning applications and environmental reports for Industry Infrastructure and residential developments.
 Teri's specialist area of expertise is water resource management, eco-hydrogeology, hydrological assessment and environmental impact assessment.
-Teri will be assisted by the water and environment section at AWN which includes a team of experienced hydrogeologists and environmental scientists.
+Teri will be assisted by the water and environmental scientists.